ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 A part of me thought that maybe I should have just continued to PhD right after my Masters.
 But in hindsight, my experience in the industry validated that (1) I still liked doing research that I'm willing to sacrifice and pivot my career and that (2) I can always go back to industry if academia didn't pan out.

-I called it The Big Pivot because it represented a reorientation of my career path.
 After my time in consulting, I discovered that my passion for research hadn't diminished&mdash;if anything, it had grown stronger.
-While the transition from industry to academia might seem straightforward on paper, the reality was far more complex.
+While the transition from industry to academia might seem straightforward, the reality was far more complex.
 It meant potentially relocating to another country, accepting a significant pay cut, and adjusting my life stages (e.g., getting married, growing a family) to align with a new career trajectory.
 Looking back to 2021, I remember feeling overwhelmed by the self-imposed pressure to make everything fall perfectly into place.

 ### The big pivot and the long road to PhD applications

-Inasmuch as I'd like to think that I got into top schools solely because of my efforts, I got lucky because of the **people who took chances on me.**
+Inasmuch as I'd like to think that I got into PhD programs solely because of my efforts, I got lucky because of the **people who took chances on me.**
 My first break into NLP research was in [spaCy](https://spacy.io), when Matt, Ines, and Sofie supported me in co-leading (with Akos!) our [hash-embeddings technical report](https://arxiv.org/abs/2212.09255).
 That experience opened up a lot of opportunities, like being able to collaborate with linguists like Anders S&oslash;gaard.
 This gave me the confidence to undertake my own independent work for Tagalog NLP, which led to [calamanCy](https://aclanthology.org/2023.nlposs-1.1.pdf) and [TLUnified-NER](https://arxiv.org/abs/2311.07161).